 It is a deep-sea crustacean and has a hairy appearance.
 They usually live in hydrothermal vents.
 They have bristles called setae all over their body that usually have bacterial growth all over, ginning a fur-like appearance.
 One of the fun facts is that they grow in their own food.

-They have an oval body covered with spiny platelike scales that gives the appearance like a pine cone.
+They have an oval body covered with spiny platelike scales that gives the appearance of a pine cone.
 This aquatic animal can grow up to 5 inches.
 The color of this fish ranges from yellow to orange.
 Pinecone fish have phosphorescent organs on each side of the jaw that attracts many microorganisms.